01 of 20

 Dhanraj Mahal is an Art Deco building, a design style that originated in Paris in the early 20th century.
 It has an interesting history.
 Built in the 1930s, it was the former palace of the Raja Dhanrajgir of Hyderabad, and once the largest and costliest building in Mumbai.
 The Ministry of Defense acquired it during World War II, but later gave it back to the royal family.

 Now, Dhanraj Mahal is rented out to residential and commercial tenants.
 It has a total area of 130,000 square feet and a huge central courtyard.
-Its scenic location overlooks the Arabian Sea.
+Its scenic location is close to the Arabian Sea.

 Continue to 5 of 20 below.